wilkin547/docs.es-es/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-definesequencepoints-method.md

 ## <a name="parameters"></a>Parámetros
  `document`
- [in] El objeto de documento para el que se definen los puntos de secuencia.
+ [in] The document object for which the sequence points are being defined.

  `spCount`
- [in] Un `ULONG32` que indica el tamaño de cada uno de los `offsets`, `lines`, `columns`, `endLines`, y `endColumns` búferes.
+ [in] A `ULONG32` that indicates the size of each of the `offsets`, `lines`, `columns`, `endLines`, and `endColumns` buffers.

  `offsets`
- [in] El desplazamiento de los puntos de secuencia medido desde el principio del método.
+ [in] The offset of the sequence points measured from the beginning of the method.

  `lines`
- [in] Los números de línea inicial de los puntos de secuencia.
+ [in] The starting line numbers of the sequence points.

  `columns`
- [in] Los números de columna a partir de los puntos de secuencia.
+ [in] The starting column numbers of the sequence points.

  `endLines`
- [in] Los números de línea final de los puntos de secuencia.
+ [in] The ending line numbers of the sequence points.
 Este parámetro es opcional.

  `endColumns`
- [in] Los números de columna final de los puntos de secuencia.
+ [in] The ending column numbers of the sequence points.
 Este parámetro es opcional.

 ## <a name="return-value"></a>Valor devuelto
- S_OK si el método se realiza correctamente; en caso contrario, E_FAIL u otro código de error.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisitos
- **Encabezado**: CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vea también